NIJOY-P-JOSE/NIJOY-P-JOSE/README.md

 ## 👋 About Me

-I'm **Nijoy P Jose**, a Computer Science student who loves building real-world tech projects.
+I'm **Nijoy P Jose**, a Computer Science and Engineering student who loves building real-world tech projects.
 Currently exploring **Web Dev**, **AI**, and **Computer Vision** with a hands-on approach.
 I enjoy solving problems, learning new tools, and turning ideas into working code.